The Nutty Professor (1996 film): Production

 Producer Brian Grazer pursued the idea of remaking The Nutty Professor with a black lead after it was suggested to him by music producer Russell Simmons.
 Murphy and Grazer had hoped John Landis would direct, having previously worked successfully with Murphy.
 Ultimately Tom Shadyac, director of Ace Ventura: Pet Detective, joined the project.
 The Nutty Professor was the first Tom Shadyac film to feature outtakes over the closing credits.

-Murphy, Barry Blaustein and David Sheffield worked together on the screenplay.
+Murphy, Barry Blaustein, David Sheffield and Steve Oedekerk worked together on the screenplay.
 The film is not a strict remake of the Jerry Lewis film; Murphy said, "we stripped down the story to its bare bones and built it up to this whole different thing", adding elements from the story of Jekyll and Hyde as well as Cyrano de Bergerac.

 The film has a series of scenes with Murphy and comedian Dave Chappelle who plays insult comic Reggie Warrington.
 Much of their dialogue was improvised.
 Murphy was one of Chappelle's biggest comedic influences.
 Reggie Warrington is named after Reginald and Warrington Hudlin, brothers, and directors of one of Murphy's previous films, Boomerang.
-Reginald Hudlin was stunned to see the obnoxious character was named after him and his brother, and to see the character violently stuffed into a piano.
+Reginald Hudlin was surprised to see the character was named after him and his brother, and to see the character violently stuffed into a piano.

 The film was made with the help of Jerry Lewis.
-He was an executive producer for both this film and the 2000 sequel The Klumps.
-In 2009 he expressed regret for allowing the remakes saying, "I have such respect for Eddie, but I should not have done it.
+He was an executive producer for both this film and the 2000 sequel Nutty Professor II: The Klumps.
+In 2009 he expressed regret for allowing the remakes, saying, "I have such respect for Eddie, but I should not have done it.
 What I did was perfect the first time around and all you're going to do is diminish that perfection by letting someone else do it."

 Rick Baker created the fat suits for Murphy.
 They were made from urethane foam and a spandex suit, and filled with pockets of liquid to make it jiggle believably.
 It took three hours to apply the makeup each day.
-Baker praised Murphy saying "He really makes the stuff come to life, and he never complains.
+Baker praised Murphy, saying, "He really makes the stuff come to life, and he never complains.
 When we did The Nutty Professor [...], he spent 80-odd days in the makeup chair.
 As much as I love makeup, even I would have been complaining by the end, but Eddie didn't."